 iFit workouts work you on and off the rower, with a range of full-body workouts available.
 And if you’re not interested in one of the daily classes being led by NordicTrack’s world-class trainers, you can pick from thousands more in their fitness library.

 Be warned though: iFit isn’t free

-The iFit service does require a monthly subscription, but every machine comes with one year’s access completely free, and once you realize the value, it’s more than worth the cost.
-You get a full family pass to get your teeth into for a whole year.
-After that, there’s plans from around the £17 mark per month.
+The iFit service does require a monthly subscription, but every machine comes with one month’s access completely free, and once you realize the value, it’s more than worth the cost.
+You get a full family pass to get your teeth into a month.
+After that, there are plans from around the £17 mark per month.